 Sleep is as important to our health and wellbeing as diet and exercise.
-While modern life isn’t conducive to good sleep patterns, we can improve them by imposing a regular schedule, with adequate shut-eye hours.
-Staying active during the day, avoiding alcohol, and minimizing screen time at night can help us get a good night of Zzzzzs.
+While modern life isn’t conducive to healthy sleep patterns, we can improve them by imposing a regular schedule with an adequate amount of time devoted to shut-eye.
+Staying active during the day, avoiding alcohol and minimizing screen time at night can also help.

-By getting enough sleep (seven to 10 hours for teens and adults), we receive benefits such as:
+By getting enough sleep (seven to 10 hours for teens and adults), we receive benefits that include the following:

 - Boosting our productivity and concentration

 - Consuming fewer calories during the day

 - Lowering the risk of heart disease

 - Gaining more social and emotional intelligence

 - Lowering inflammation